 If you struggle with the process of formatting proposals, you are not alone.
 Here are a few of the comments we received in our Styles Survey: “Your survey taps into all the concerns I have when doing manual Proposal responses.
 Nice to see that everyone has the same...read more

 Almost half of our Styles Survey Respondents reported that ‘Direct Formatting’ was their most common method of changing formatting AFTER inserting content into a proposal.
-Direct Formatting is usually the formatting method of last resort for skilled users of...read more
+Direct Formatting is usually the formatting method of last resort for...read more

 Most of the respondents to our Styles Survey report using Custom Styles to format proposals.
 But even among avid Custom Style users, the proper use of Custom Heading Styles is debated.
 Here is a look at the issues.
-The Secret Powers of Built-in Heading Styles...read more
+The Secret Powers of Built-in Heading...read more

 SCHEDULE A CUSTOM DEMO